Maged152/image-processing/README.md

 # image processing
-Implementation of some image processing algorithms in c++ Here I'm using [SFML](https://www.sfml-dev.org/index.php) as a tool to R/W images and other GUI operations.
+Implementation of some image processing algorithms in c++ Here I'm using [stb](https://github.com/nothings/stb) to R/W images.

-You can find the implementation of
+Here you can find the implementation of
 * [Scale](/image%20processing/Scale)
 * [Resize](/image%20processing/Resize)
 * [Hough lines](/image%20processing/HoughLines)